RodrigoTomeES/gog-regions-prices/README.md

 A WebApp where you can see the price of a given game on GOG's platform in all regions, so you can compare the difference in the price and choose where to buy the game.

+**From v2.4.1 the webpage only scrap this countries: ES, RU, AR, CN, SE, AM, NO and BR.**

 ## How does it work?

 Using GitHub actions and a cron job, it obtains the prices for all games from all regions and saves them in the repo.
 Using that information, a simple web consumes this data to show the best deals when it comes to regional pricing between those countries